BioEasy/EasyCodeML/README.md

 -----------------------------------------------------------------------------
 1. INTRODUCTION
 -----------------------------------------------------------------------------
-EasyCodeML is a user-friendly interface that allows the set-up of complex selection analyses in CodeML (https://github.com/BioEasy/EasyCodeML).
+EasyCodeML is a user-friendly interface that allows the set-up of complex selection analyses in CodeML.
 In addition to a custom mode in which all parameters can be adjusted to meet the requirements of the user, EasyCodeML provides a preset mode that allows the construction of a pipeline from input to output.
 EasyCodeML also allows visualized, interactive tree labeling, which greatly simplifies the use of the branch, branch-site, and clade models of selection.

 -----------------------------------------------------------------------------
 2. SYSTEM REQUIREMENT